rayyanisthename/airsense/README.md

     # Or if you have Node.js and serve installed
     npm install -g serve
     serve .

+    # Or just run html with vs code live server extension
     ```

     Then, open your browser and navigate to `http://localhost:8000` (or the port provided by your server).